 13. The city welcomes numerous music festivals and events, including an homage to the patron saint of musicians, St, Cecilia, every November starting in mariachi square and then descending onto Plaza Garibaldi.
 Due to its status as one of the epicenters of media, culture, and so forth, you’ll also see tons of international musicians come through (whether famous in the United States or artists from other parts of Latin America) along with seemingly strange events like NFL games.

-14. If you love history and culture, enjoy Mexico City’s nine archaeological sites and four UNESCO World Cultural Heritage sites — the UNAM Campus, Xochimilco, the architect Luis Barragan’s home and studio and the Centro Histórico or Historic Center.
+14. If you love history and culture, enjoy Mexico City’s nine archaeological sites and four UNESCO World Cultural Heritage sites — the UNAM Campus, Xochimilco, the architect Luis Barragan’s home and studio and the Centro Histórico or the Historic Center of Mexico City.

 15. The National Autonomous University of Mexico — or UNAM — is both the oldest and the largest university in the Americas, as well as the highest-ranked Spanish speaking University in the world.
 Most of Mexico’s previous presidents attended UNAM.